Client Terms of Service Agreement

-Hedy Travel Terms of Service
+1. Terms of Service

-So that we are on the same page, please read our detailed Terms of Service.
+So that we are on the same page, please read our detailed terms of service.

 Check your passport and visa requirements.